Town & Country Club rejects St. Thomas bid for land for athletics expansion

 "The club has informed us it is not interested in engaging with the university on this matter, and we understand and respect this decision.
 We appreciate that Town & Country's leadership brought our interest forward to its membership, and we thank them for their consideration."

-St. Thomas continues to explore other options for its athletics program, including the Highland Bridge development in St. Paul, and others.
+St. Thomas continues to explore other options for its athletics program, beginning with an ice hockey arena.
+The 122-acre Highland Bridge development in St. Paul, a mile and half from campus, is one option.
+The former Ford plant site will include housing, office space, parks and retail.